 Driving a motorhome in France

 Don’t become part of the Tour’s eventful history by falling foul of the many rules and regulations of French roads.
+Don't plan on just stopping in France?
+Check out 5 of the best European campsites you must visit.
 There are many pieces of paperwork and essential items you need to carry in your motorhome before you leave for France such as:

 - Driving licence

 - Green card for the vehicle (if required)

 - V5C logbook (or paperwork confirming you are allowed to take the vehicle to France)

 - Pet passport (if you’re taking your four-legged friend)

 - GB sticker (unless your number plate already includes the GB Euro symbol)